thanghp94/diverse-quiz-back-up/replit.md

 - **Quiz System**: Includes enhancements for error handling, fallback difficulty levels, and a `QuizAvailabilityGuide` component, ensuring a smoother user experience during quizzes.
 - **Writing System**: Supports both Academic Essay and Creative Writing flows, with features like outline generation, word count tracking, and separate content-specific storage.
 - **Debate System**: Incorporates a file upload system for debate submissions, storing files securely in object storage and tracking them in the database.
 - **Modular Architecture**: Routes and storage have been refactored into modular components for improved maintainability.
 Components are organized into logical folders with barrel exports for clean imports.
+The AdminPage has been significantly refactored with extracted components: `AdminControls`, `AdminTabs`, `AdminPagination`, and `AddItemDialog` for better organization and reusability.

 ### Feature Specifications
 - **Content Management**: Unified CMS combining topics and content, with hierarchical filtering and drag-and-drop reordering.